Charlie Blackmon Player Props: Rockies vs. Pirates

 Pirates Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Pirates pitching staff ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Pirates pitching staff ranks 21st in MLB.

-- Pirates pitchers combine to rank 16th in baseball in home runs allowed (18 total, 1.1 per game).
+- The Pirates rank 15th in baseball in home runs given up (19 total, 1.1 per game).

-- The Pirates will send Hill (0-2) out for his fourth start of the season.
-He is 0-2 with a 7.20 ERA and eight strikeouts in 15 2/3 innings pitched.
+- The Pirates will send Velasquez (1-2) out for his fourth start of the season.
+He is 1-2 with a 5.40 ERA and 10 strikeouts in 13 1/3 innings pitched.

-- The lefty last pitched on Wednesday against the Houston Astros, when he threw six innings, allowing two earned runs while giving up five hits.
+- In his last time out on Thursday, the right-hander went six scoreless innings against the St. Louis Cardinals while surrendering three hits.

-- The 43-year-old has amassed an ERA of 7.20, with 4.8 strikeouts per nine innings, in three games this season.
-Opponents have a .262 batting average against him.
+- In three games this season, the 30-year-old has a 5.40 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .259 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.